ktravaglini/BIOC281/Classes/1/Tutorial_sherlock_miniconda.md

 If you have finished the first exercise, saved the output and uploaded it to canvas you can now return to the terminal window you used to launch jupyter.
 Kill the program by pressing "ctrl+c" twice

-#### Relinquish control node as we are done with computing
+#### Relinquish control of the "compute" node as we are done with computing
 ```bash
 exit
 ```
-You should be returned to the login node
+You should be returned to the "login" node

 ## Request resources for the next class